Fertilization, first child born in GB with DNA from 3 'parents'

-AND’ UK’s first child born with DNA from 3 ‘parents’.
-The baby was born thanks to a technique known as Mitochondrial Donation Treatment (Mdt), which aims to prevent the baby from inheriting incurable diseases of which the mother is a carrier, and involves the use of a part of the tissue from a donor’s eggs to create embryos free of the harmful mutation.
+The first child in the United Kingdom with the DNA of 3 ‘parents’ was born.
+The little one came into the world thanks to a technique known as Mitochondrial Donation Treatment (Mdt), which aims to prevent the baby from inheriting incurable diseases of which the mother is a carrier, and involves the use of a part of the tissue from a donor to create embryos free of the harmful mutation.
 Since the embryos resulting from this technique combine sperm and egg cells from the biological parents with tiny battery-like structures – called ‘mitochondria’ – taken from the donor egg, the child who comes into the world has the DNA of the mother, the father and a small amount of genetic material – about 37 genes – from the donor.
 Although, to simplify, the media speak of children with 3 parents, experts point out that over 99.8% of the DNA in babies born with this technique comes from mom and dad.
 The news of the birth in the UK is reported in the ‘Guardian’, which reconstructs all the stages that have led up to here.

 Research into the MDT technique, also known as mitochondrial replacement therapy, was pioneered in the UK by doctors at the Newcastle Fertility Centre.
 The work aimed to help women with mutated mitochondria to have children without running the risk of passing on genetic diseases to them.
 All mitochondria are inherited from the mother, so harmful mutations in these tiny powerhouses of cells could theoretically affect all offspring of a female carrier.
 For aspiring mothers with this problem, natural conception is often a gamble: some babies could be born healthy because they inherit only a small portion of the mutated mitochondria, but others can instead inherit more and develop serious illnesses.